IFRS 16 Remeasurement

 Scenario

 A vehicle lease includes a residual value guarantee.
 Originally, no payment was expected.
-Due to market changes, the company now expects to pay £15,000 at lease end.
+Due to market changes, the company now expects to pay £15,000 at lease end in 2 years.
+Discounting at the original rate gives a present value of £12,400.

 Residual value guarantee increase: